Optimal Capacity Modification for Many-To-One Matching Problems: Basic definitions and fundamentals

 The student-optimal (and only) stable matching is $\mu =\{ (u_1,w_1)$, $(u_2,w_2),(u_3,w_3)\}$.
 Students~$u_4$ and $u_5$ are the two unassigned students.
 If we assign both $u_4$ and $u_5$ to $w_1$, then we also need to reassign $u_2$ and $u_3$ to $w_1$ since otherwise both $u_2$ and $u_3$ would have justified envies towards $u_4$ and $u_5$.
 This amounts to a capacity increase of four.
 If we assign both $u_4$ and $u_5$ to $w_2$ however, then only student $u_3$ would have justified envies.
 Now, we can reassign $u_3$ to $w_2$ as well (increasing the capacity of $w_2$ by three) and obtain a stable matching which matches every student.
 One can verify that no smaller capacity increase than three is possible to obtain a stable and perfect matching. \end{example}

-The example in the introduction discusses stable and efficient matchings.
-Another example can be found in \cref{ex:stable-eff}.

 \textbf{Notation.} By the well-known Rural Hospitals theorem~\cite{GusfieldIrving1989}, every \manyones-instance admits a stable matching and all stable matchings match the same set of students and schools.
-Hence, if not stated otherwise, throughout, given an \manyones-instance, let \myemph{$\As$} and \myemph{$\Unas$} denote the set of assigned and unassigned students in a stable matching, respectively.
-Further, let \myemph{$\numunas=|\Unas|$} and \myemph{$\unmatchlen$} denote the number of unassigned students and the maximum length of the preferences of all unassigned students in~$\Unas$, respectively.
-Finally, let \myemph{$\studlen$} and \myemph{$\scholen$} denote the maximum length of the preference lists of the students and priority lists of the schools, respectively.
-Clearly, $\numunas \le \sumcap$ and $\maxcap \le \scholen$.
+Hence, if not stated otherwise, given an \manyones-instance, let \myemph{$\As$} and \myemph{$\Unas$} denote the set of assigned and unassigned students in a stable matching, respectively.
+Furthermore, let \myemph{$\studlen$} denote the maximum length of the preferences of all unassigned students in~$\Unas$, respectively.
+Finally, let \myemph{$\scholen$} denote the maximum length of the priority lists of the schools.